 Talgam is the winner of the 11th Concours International de Piano d’Orléans, in which he received 1st prize, as well as the Denisov prize and the Claude Helffer prize.
-Following the competition, Talgam has toured widely in France, Russia and Argentina, performing recitals combining both contemporary works and traditional ones.
-Talgam’s playing has been featured in broadcasts by the Israeli radio company, as well as by the Deutchlandfunk Cologne.
-Most recently, his debut CD of works by Nancarrow, Kagel, Stockhausen and Furrer (2015, Solstice) was lauded for its “virtuosity and refined touch” (Diapason Magazine), as well as “fiery and controlled playing” (Classica Magazine).
+Talgam’s playing has been featured in radio broadcasts in Spain, Germany, France, Israel, Croatia, and the US.
+His debut CD of works by Nancarrow, Kagel, Stockhausen and Furrer (2015, Solstice) was lauded for its “virtuosity and refined touch” (Diapason Magazine), as well as “fiery and controlled playing” (Classica Magazine).
 Most recently, Talgam was awarded the Yvar Mikhashoff Foundation prize (2017) together with Yair Klartag for their collaboration.

 After graduating from the Tel-Aviv University in the class of Emanuel Krasovsky, Talgam studied with Matti Raekallio at the Hochschule für Musik und Theater Hannover.
-His studies (M.Mus) concluded with Raekallio and Robert McDonald at the Juilliard School of music in 2012.
-During 2012/13, Talgam has performed as pianist of the Ensemble Modern Academy in Frankfurt.
-Along with his musical activities, he has studied Philosophy in both the Tel-Aviv University and Columbia University.
-As of 2013, Talgam pursues a doctoral degree at CUNY’s Graduate Center with Ursula Oppens, with research on the perception and performance of rhythmic complexity, advised by Joseph Straus.
+His studies (M.Mus) continued with Raekallio and Robert McDonald at the Juilliard School of music in 2010.
+During 2012/13, Talgam performed as pianist of the Ensemble Modern Academy in Frankfurt.
+Most recently, he completed his doctoral degree at CUNY’s Graduate Center with Ursula Oppens, with research on the perception and performance of rhythmic complexity, advised by Joseph Straus.
 Additionally, his studies included electronic and computer music at Brooklyn College Computer music center, with Red Wierenga and Douglas Geers.